 The supplier will comply with all immigration and labour laws.

 The supplier will conduct business with integrity and will not tolerate any bribery, corruption, extortion or embezzlement.
-The supplier will have a compliance programme on anti-corruption laws.
+The supplier will have a compliance program on anti-corruption laws.

 The supplier will not promise, offer, authorize, give or accept bribes or anything of value or by other means to obtain undue or improper advantage, by itself or through a third party, in order to obtain or retain business, direct business to any person, or otherwise gain an improper advantage.